 Regular Lechon.
 I preferred the spicy one.

 Lechon Paksiw.
 Good but I think you can skip this one.

 Lomi.
 Super must try!

+4.5 STARS!
+Three reasons why you should try Ayer’s Lechon 1.
+Their lechon tastes great without breaking the bucks.
+2. Not crowded restaurant.
 3. We have nothing but praises to their other offerings such as daing na bangus, lomi and lechon paksiw.

 Overall, we had a very satisfying dinner to end the day.
 By the way the stars lacks a half-star.
 Damn wordpress widget, doesn’t have a half star.

 7. Second Accommodation: Sampaguita Hotel

 We transferred to another hotel for the second and third night.
 Our number reduced to four since one of us has other trip plans.
 It was smaller and cheaper.
 A lot cheaper!
 It is also situated in Cebu City proper and is near from City landmarks as stated below.
 Surprisingly, I forgot to take a single photo while we were here.

 Final Verdict:3 out of 5 stars!
 It is not that as spacious as RedDoorz we had the first night.
 But considering the price, I recommend this hotel for those who are on a budget.

 The calltime for this trip is as early as 3 am in the morning.
 It was really hard for a morning lazy person like me.
 But as we arrived, we understood why we had to .
 Even if we were early, there was long queue of tourists ahead of us.
 Good thing our tour guide already had reservation number they planned ahead.